Portstewart, Northern Ireland

 Peaceful Haven

 Portstewart is a beautiful Seaside Town on the north coast of Northern Ireland in the county Londonderry and there is plenty to do for the whole family.
 This gorgeous holiday destination gets lots of visitors who love to spend time on the Causeway Coast but are looking for a more peaceful sanctuary.
 The relaxed atmosphere provides a pleasurable escape from the everyday hustle and bustle.
-Visitors can enjoy lazy picnics in the scenic dunes of Portstewart Strand, an important nature conservation site that offers unique recreational opportunities and ecological significance.
+Visitors can enjoy lazy picnics in the scenic dune landscape of Portstewart Strand, an important nature conservation site that offers unique recreational opportunities and ecological significance.
+The dunes are home to a variety of butterfly species, including the common blue, which can often be seen fluttering among the grasses.
+Way marked trails are available throughout the conservation area, allowing visitors to explore the natural habitat safely and enjoy the scenery.

 Despite the peaceful atmosphere, there is lots to do in Portstewart for both adults and children and in the summer months, parking space close to the town centre is at a premium as the locals flock in to spend some time at the Promenade.